-The vibration from the tattoo gun is what does it for most people.
+The vibration from the tattoo machine is what does it for most people.

 The vibrating pain results from the tattoo needles going over the mastoid bone that sits behind the ear.
 Minimal flesh makes the sensation especially noticeable.

-The sound of the tattoo gun buzzing right near the ear and the abundance of sensory nerves in and around the ears also lend to the less-than-pleasant experience.
+The sound of the tattoo machine buzzing right near the ear and the abundance of sensory nerves in and around the ears also lend to the less-than-pleasant experience.